TomfromBerlin/mothers-little-helpers/helpers/scripts/shlt/README.md

 # shlt

-This script is intended to measure the load time of the active shell.
+This script is used to measure the loading time of the active shell.

 Usage: `shlt` or `shlt <integer>`